 Learn - Explore

-Read and display page 1, section 2 of the Solidarity comic.
-See teacher cartoon
+Read and display page 1, part 2 of the Subsidiarity and Participation comic.
+See teacher cartoon.

 Learn - Demonstrate